 - Add all the remaining ingredients;

-- Grease a pan, line with parchment paper, then bake!
+- Grease an 8-inch (or 9) pan, line with parchment paper, then bake!

 - Optional but highly recommended: make the orange syrup and drizzle it on top!
 Garnish with pistachios and orange zest.

 Is corn meal the same as corn flour?

 I will use these words interchangeably, in this post.